gterzian/automata/conversation_summary.md

 - `wgpu::TexelCopyBufferLayout` (not `ImageDataLayout`)
 - `wgpu::PollType::Poll`/`::Wait` (not `Maintain` enum)

-### Thread Cleanup
+### Thread Cleanup (User-Requested)

+**gterzian**: "keep the join handle to the encoder, join on it when you exit"

+**gterzian**: "Add a `Exit` variant to the surface.
+When `WindowEvent::CloseRequested`, set the surface state to it, and when the worker encounters that state, it breaks out of it's main loop(exits).
+In `ApplicationHandler::exiting`, you can then also join on the thread."

-Hierarchical shutdown:
+Implemented hierarchical shutdown:
 1. Worker detects `SceneState::Exit`
 2. Worker signals encoder with `GifEncodeState::Exit`
 3. Worker joins encoder thread handle
 4. Clean termination

-### Code Quality
+### Code Quality (User-Requested)

+**gterzian**: "In the definition of an enum expressing a state machine like `GifEncodeState`, it's good practice for the variant to be, if possible, defined in the order in which they will occur in practice."

+Reordered enum variants to match actual state flow (Idle → HasBuffer → Encoding → Idle, Exit).

+**gterzian**: "remove prints(except the two re missed frame). `GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."

-- Removed unnecessary print statements (kept diagnostic warnings)
-- Made state machine invariant explicit: `Encoding` is `unreachable!()` in encoder's wait loop
+Removed unnecessary print statements (kept diagnostic warnings).
+Made state machine invariant explicit: `Encoding` is `unreachable!()` in encoder's wait loop, enforcing that encoder should never be in `Encoding` state at loop start.
-- Ordered enum variants by actual state flow

 ## Architecture Summary